smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 7 - The Investigation.md

 "They deserved a chance-"

 "DESERVED?"
 Minos threw the drawing.
 It fluttered to the floor.
 "That boy DESERVED to die in Sector One!
 Quick!
 Clean!
 Honest!"
 He pointed at Theseus.
 "Instead you gave him hope.
 Made him climb.
 Made him BELIEVE.
-And he died anyway - slower, deeper, with more time to understand that survival was NEVER POSSIBLE."
+And he died anyway - slower, deeper, with more time to suffer?"

-His fingers drummed frantically.
-Three quick, two slow, faster, faster.
+His fingers drummed frantically in his usual pattern, faster, faster.

 "Your Majesty," Daedalus whispered, "if I could explain-"